mlflow/mlflow/README.rst

 .. _Slack: https://join.slack.com/t/mlflow-users/shared_invite/zt-g6qwro5u-odM7pRnZxNX_w56mcsHp8g

-Installing
+Installation
 ----------
 Install MLflow from PyPI via ``pip install mlflow``

-MLflow requires ``conda`` to be on the ``PATH`` for the projects feature.
+MLflow requires ``conda`` to be on the ``PATH`` for the project's feature.

 Nightly snapshots of MLflow master are also available `here <https://mlflow-snapshots.s3-us-west-2.amazonaws.com/>`_.

 Documentation
 -------------
-Official documentation for MLflow can be found at https://mlflow.org/docs/latest/index.html.
+The official documentation of MLFlow is at https://mlflow.org/docs/latest/index.html.

 Community
 ---------
-For help or questions about MLflow usage (e.g. "how do I do X?") see the `docs <https://mlflow.org/docs/latest/index.html>`_ or `Stack Overflow <https://stackoverflow.com/questions/tagged/mlflow>`_.
+For help or questions about MLflow usage (e.g., "how do I do X?") see the `docs <https://mlflow.org/docs/latest/index.html>`_ or `Stack Overflow <https://stackoverflow.com/questions/tagged/mlflow>`_.

 To report a bug, file a documentation issue, or submit a feature request, please open a GitHub issue.